CzepiM200/arkanoid-sfml-c-sharp/README.md

 # Arkanoid Game with SFML and C#
 The aim of this project was to pass classes on mastering the basics of object-oriented programming

+## How to play?
+Clone repository on to your Windows machine and run ArkanoidCS.exe file

 ### Game
 ![image](https://github.com/CzepiM200/arkanoid-sfml-c-sharp/assets/16826668/232381a7-91fa-443b-ab66-15b960fd9535)